LouHenryAlvarez/jackbox/README.md

 There are some basic Jackbox methods.
 The are just rudimentary helpers, which in effect are a form of syntax sugar for every day things.
 These are their descriptions:

 #### #decorate(:sym, &blk)
 This method allows for decorations to be placed on a single method, be it an instance or class method without too much fuss.
+One important thing about #decorate is that it works like #define_method.
 It also makes possible the use of ruby's keyword :super within the body of the decorator.
 Use it instead of #alias\_method\_chain.

 Examples: